Generics in Java: Motivation

 The following block of Java code illustrates a problem that exists when not using generics.
 First, it declares an ' of type '.
-Then, it adds a String to the ArrayList.
-Finally, it attempts to retrieve the added String and cast it to an Integer—an error in logic, as it impossible to cast any string instance to an integer.
+Then, it adds a java.lang.String to the java.util.ArrayList.
+Finally, it attempts to retrieve the added java.lang.String and cast it to an java.lang.Integer—an error in logic, as it is impossible to cast any string instance to an integer.